Easy Layered Nilla Wafer Banana Pudding Trifle

 Make the pudding ahead and chill for at least 3 hours BEFORE assembling the trifle.
 The flavor benefits from the chill and the thoroughly thickened pudding will withstand the layering process beautifully!

-How to Serve A Banana Pudding Trifle
+How to Serve a Banana Pudding Trifle

 - Use a trifle dish or a wide and shallow glass serving bowl.